BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 With that out of the way, now we have to select the move towards a cell with a lower cost.
 There are many ways to accomplish this task!
 Let's look one of them.

-First, we define the candidate moves using the first row of the least-cost path as reference.
+First, we define the candidate moves using the first row of the least-cost path as reference, and generate a list with the coordinates of the candidate steps.

 ``` r